California Chrome easily wins Preakness

 If California Chrome can win the mile-and-one-half Belmont Stakes on June 7 at Belmont Park in New York, he will become the first Triple Crown winner since Affirmed in 1978.

-“I thought that I had him and we were going strong,” Rosario said of his colt’s stretch run.
-“But if I got beat, I wanted it to be California Chrome because he is a great horse.”

-The winning time for the mile-and-three-16th race was a swift 1:54 4/5, though well off the Preakness record of 1:53 set in 1973 by Secretariat, who went on to win the Triple Crown.
+The winning time for the mile-and-three-16th race at Pimlico Race Course was a swift 1:54 4/5, though well off the Preakness record of 1:53 set in 1973 by Secretariat, who went on to win the Triple Crown.

-“I wouldn’t want to be in anybody else’s shoes right now,” said Sherman, who two weeks ago became the oldest trainer to win the Kentucky Derby.

-“The horse is a phenomenal horse.
-I know right now we’re running on a high.
-But I think when we get to Belmont this horse is going to run big.
-I really do.”

 Reporting by Steve Ginsburg; Editing by Mark Lamport-Stokes